 - Beat cream cheese and sugar until creamy.
 Add eggs, one at a time, beating after each addition.
 Add vanilla and zest and beat to combine.
 Add sour cream and beat until incorporated.
 Pour batter into prepared crust and spread into an even layer.

 - Dollop cranberry sauce over cheesecake and very gently spread out with a spoon into an even layer on top.
 Using a butter knife, swirl through the top of the cheesecake, swirling the cranberry and cheeecake layers together.

-- Tip: to quickly get your eggs to room temperature, place in a bowl of warm water for 5-10 minutes.
+- To quickly get your eggs to room temperature, place in a bowl of warm water for 5-10 minutes.

 - This recipe requires one 12-ounce bag of fresh cranberries, which you can find in the produce department of the grocery store during fall and winter months.
 You will use half the bag for the sauce, and the other half for the sugared cranberries on top.